-Crow: The Legend interview — Taking VR entertainment to the next level
+Crow: The Legend interview — taking VR entertainment to the next level

 VentureBeat: Is there any similar deal possible with this one?

 Fan: I can’t talk about anything now.
-But at Baobab we’re always looking to expand our stories across many different mediums.
+But at Baobab, we’re always looking to expand our stories across many different mediums.

 VentureBeat: Is that possibly why people have confidence in you guys?
 You can make a short, but you could also potentially make that into something a lot more valuable by building it into an animated feature.

 Fan: I’m not sure, when you say “people,” how “people” have confidence in us.
-I can say that the reason why the cast that has come on and decided to work with us—one, it’s because of the themes, specifically, that they were attracted to in this project.
+I can say that the reason why the cast that has come on and decided to work with us — one, it’s because of the themes, specifically, that they were attracted to in this project.
 But also, if you think about Eric, Eric co-directed all four Madagascar films, as well as Antz.
 He’s worked with the likes of Sharon Stone, Woody Allen, Ben Stiller, Alec Baldwin.
 Being talent in the hands of an experienced director really helps.

 Of course, Eric creates stories that have been hugely successful, both critically and commercially.
 He’s created franchises, not just one-off hits.
 These are things that give our company legs.
 We still think content is king.
-What’s going to drive the medium to become mass-market is ultimately content that’s universally appealing.
+What’s going to drive the medium to become mass market is ultimately content that’s universally appealing.
 That’s going to bring audiences into these headsets.
-That’s what Invasion did, which is why it was a top VR experience on the download charts, and we hope Crow will do that as well.
+That’s what Invasion! did, which is why it was a top VR experience on the download charts, and we hope Crow will do that as well.

 VentureBeat: Does some financing also come from Oculus?